 - Mission of the Department of Natural Resources Management

 - Conservation Management

 - Environmental Geology

 - Resources and Facilities

-The mission of the NRM Department academic programs is to provide students with a high quality science education that includes experience with field and laboratory research.
-Both the environmental geology and forestry programs provide scientific and technical backgrounds that empower students to successfully pursue science and technology careers or proceed to advanced graduate studies.
+The mission of the NRM Department academic programs is to provide students with a solid understanding of the natural environment and to improve the utilization and stewardship of land, water, and forest resources.
+The allied degree programs in Conservation Management, Environmental Geology, and Forestry offer high quality instruction that includes hands-on learning, field immersion, and laboratory experience.
+Both the Environmental Geology and Forestry degrees instill scientific and technical backgrounds that empower students to successfully pursue science and technology careers or proceed to advanced graduate studies.
 The NRM professors strive to make each student’s educational experience challenging and rewarding.

 This department is under the College of Arts and Science